Woma pythons often prey on venomous snakes and are immune to some venoms.

 During the day, they take shelter in rock crevices, hollow logs, animal burrows, and under thick vegetation.
 Woma pythons’ activity levels are dependent on the outside temperatures.
 During the summer heat, they are active at night (nocturnal), and during the winter, they are diurnal.

-While this species is generally terrestrial and sometimes fossorial, it’s also opportunistic and will climb trees, hunt in burrows, and take whatever prey they can.
+While this species is generally terrestrial and sometimes fossorial, it’s also opportunistic and will climb trees, hunt in burrows, and take whatever prey it can.
 The woma’s diet is varied; they feed equally on mammals and reptiles, with birds and eggs thrown into the mix.

 Hunting for this snake sometimes adds new scars.
 It’s primarily nocturnal and catches at least some of its prey in burrows.
 It doesn’t just bite and constrict; however, some of these burrows are too small for the woma to wrap multiple coils around its prey.
 So, it uses a loop of its body to pin its prey against the side of the burrow.
 This method, while effective, doesn’t kill as quickly as constriction.
 Adult snakes are usually covered in scars because the prey goes down fighting.